"It is not the class of License the Amateur holds, but the class of the Amateur that holds the License."

 The picture below is a photo of the Navassa-5+6m under construction.
 The antenna provides 6 bands from 20m to 6m.
-I am very impressed with the hardware used throught the assembly of all the elements, mast mount and balun.
+I am very impressed with the hardware used.

 The photo below is the rear of my QTH with the dual 80m loops I had had up for WPX CW where I operated single band 80m.
+The configuration helped me push my 80m contacts up to get 80m DXCC.
 You can also make out the K9AY apex loop in the forground and the AB577 tower with the Mosley TA-33 up 40' to the right background.

 Below is the cover of my new QSL.
 The image is of a steamed Blue Crab, the Maryland flag, and a star noting the location of my home QTH.
 To learn more about the Blue Crab see the wickipedia site: http://en.wikipedia.org/wiki/Callinectes_sapidus

 You may also catch me QRV in Delaware using my KX3 QRP and my R5 antenna.
 I also use a Buddipole at Cape Henlopen, a nearby Delaware beach.
 Below I am operating the KX3 with Win4K3 Suite and CWSkimmer to search for new cw DXCC entities needed.
 Win4K3 takes the spots from CWSkimmer an displays theem in the Win4K3 ClubLog spots window with a note if they are a needed band/mode!

 I used this KX3 setup to operate QRP during the NAQP RTTY contest on July 17, 2015 from Delaware.

 I am also serving as the 2015 President of the Explorers Radio Club - NA3DX: http://www.na3dx.org